BIGJRA/BIGJRA.github.io/rejuv.md

 If you have Blizzard it can help a ton with this fight.
 Volcanic Top -\> Mountain -\> Snowy Mountain across two blizzards, but back to Volcanic Top after it uses Magma Drift.
 You can also consider paralyzing and poisoning it if necessary.
-Ultimately this isn’t that bad of a fight if you have a decent strategy.
+Ultimately this isn't that bad of a fight if you have a decent strategy.

 Heal, and follow the action to the top.
 Time for a double battle with